isabella232/feathercon/README.md

 We've also found FeatherCon to be useful in unit tests, where spinning up a fast backend on a per-test basis to test REST clients was needed.

-The FeatherCon builder com.xoom.feathercon.FeatherCon.FeatherConBuilder can be used to host an arbitrary servlet with the appropriate configs exercised through the various builder withXXX methods.
+The FeatherCon builder com.xoom.feathercon.FeatherCon.FeatherConBuilder can be used to host a set of arbitrary servlets with the appropriate configs exercised through the various builder withXXX methods.
+For example, one might host a RESTful web service in the same FeatherCon instance as the DefaultServlet, the latter of which hosts static content.
+See the unit test for an example:  com.xoom.oss.feathercon.FeatherConTest#testJerseyServerWithStaticContent.

 ### Building